-20 Either CMD or IEDD team
+19 Either CMD or IEDD team.

-21 Some references utilize the term remote-control in place of radio-control.
+20 Some references utilize the term remote-control in place of radio-control.

-22 Often referred to as Electronic Counter Measure (ECM) assets also.
+21 Often referred to as Electronic Counter Measure (ECM) assets also.

-23 It is possible that in cases were CREW and search assets are not organic to an EOD unit that such assets can attached and in such cases, they would be considered to be in support of EOD units and the C2 relationship must be clearly outlined.
+$^{^{22}}$ It is possible that in cases were CREW and search assets are not organic to an EOD unit, that such assets can be attached.
+In such cases, they would be considered to be in support of EOD units and the C2 relationship must be clearly outlined.